 Figure 9 below illustrates the importance of collecting focus data, especially when compared to Figure 1.

 Figure 9: The Value of Amplitude and Focus Data

 We can now see that the focus data has provided aspect ratio information for each of the three identical (amplitude) indications in Figure 9.
 The indication on the right of Figure 9 is more localized and therefore deeper than the other responses.
 The indication on the left is the least severe of the three as it extends further around the circumference and is shallower than its counterparts.

 Both amplitude and focus data must be obtained when conducting guided wave inspections to maximize the available information.
-Teletest is the only guided wave system on the market that benefits from real-time focusing.
-The information provided by focus collections allows for a more detailed evaluation of the severity of a defect; this is particularly important when investigating signals with a low amplitude as this type of response can still be a concern for the pipe, especially if localized to a narrow circumferential position.
+The Sonyks long-range ultrasonic testing instrument by Eddyfi Technologies is the only guided wave system on the market that benefits from real-time focusing.
+Furthermore, it is the only inspection equipment that collects NDT data in such a way that focusing data can be extracted from the collected data.
+The information provided by focus collections allows for a more detailed evaluation of the severity of a defect; this is particularly important when investigating signals with a low amplitude, as this type of response can still be a concern for the pipe, especially if localized to a narrow circumferential position.

 Ready to up your guided wave inspection capabilities?
-We invite you to contact our experts to learn exactly how our solutions keep you Beyond Current.
+We invite you to contact our experts to learn exactly how our long-range ultrasonic testing solutions keep you Beyond Current.